 The registrant is designated when a vehicle acquired by more than one person is registered.

-If your vehicle was registered before January 27, 2023, you can go to a service outlet to designate the registrant.
-For more information about registering co-owned vehicles and designating a registrant, consult the Registering a Co-Owned Vehicle Fact Sheet (PDF, 134.3 ko).
+If your vehicle was registered before January 27, 2023, yyou can designate the registrant by filling out the Designating a Registrant (Co-Owned Vehicles) form or by going to a service outlet.
+For more information about registering co-owned vehicles and designating a registrant, consult the Registering a Co-Owned Vehicle Fact Sheet.
+(PDF, 137.2 ko)This file does not meet the Web accessibility standard.

 Email requests to have a vehicle taken out of storage will only be processed for co-owners who are outside Québec.